Faculty Research Areas

 • The Department serves as the major training hub for the Program in Pharmacoepidemiology with faculty and research opportunities based in and around the Harvard system.

-Reproductive, Perinatal and Pediatric Epidemiology Faculty
+Reproductive and Perinatal Epidemiology Faculty

 • This area focuses on the determinants of health and disease in reproduction, childhood, and adolescent development